Robin Frederick

 To Top of Page

 The John Lennon Songwriting Contest is an international songwriting contest that began in 1997.
 The contest is open to amateur and professional songwriters.
 Entries are judged based on originality, melody, composition, and lyrics (if applicable).
 Instrumental compositions are accepted.
 Neither performance nor production are considered during the judging process; this is ALL about the song.
 Winners receive cash prizes, publishing contracts, or recording equipment.
 See the John Lennon Song contest web site for more information.
-This contest has a good reputation.
+This contest has a good reputation in the industry.

 In their own words: "This international songwriting contest began in 1999.
 Amateur and professional songwriters everywhere are welcome to participate.
 There are nine categories, including an Instrumental category and a Lyric Writing category for lyricists.
 Songs are judged on songwriting excellence, not on performance or production.
 Winners receive a mix of prizes, awards and cash prizes.
 The Great American Song Contest is sponsored by Songwriters Resource Network."